This country-specific Q&A provides an overview of Corporate Governance laws and regulations applicable in Germany.

 What financial and non-financial information must an entity disclose to the public?
 How does it do this?

 Basic information on all capital companies is available to the public through the commercial register (e.g. members of the management board, share capital).

 All capital companies must prepare and, if applicable, publish their audited annual reports.
 The same applies to group financial statements.
 Listed companies must also prepare and publish half-yearly financial statements and management reports.
 Group financial statements of listed companies must be prepared in accordance with IFRS.

-Listed companies must publish all notifications on voting rights and on future voting rights based on derivatives they receive from their shareholders, exceeding or falling below the thresholds of 3%, 5%, 10%, 15%, 20%, 25%, 30%, 50% or 75%.
+Listed companies (AGs, SEs and KGaAs) must publish all notifications on voting rights and on future voting rights based on derivatives they receive from their shareholders, exceeding or falling below the thresholds of 3%, 5%, 10%, 15%, 20%, 25%, 30%, 50% or 75%.
 They must also publish the total number of voting rights in case of any changes.

-Listed companies must announce any insider information without undue delay by way of a so called ad hoc announcement.
+Listed companies must announce any insider information without undue delay by way of a so called ad hoc notification.